-Additionally, tool response was continuously monitored in real time by an experienced operator and within a day after completion for quality control (QC) review by WGI.
+Additionally, tool response was continuously monitored in real time by an experienced operator and within a day after completion for QC by WGI.
 When probe damage or malfunction was identified in field checks, the equipment was repaired or replaced.
-During logging some typical data collection technical issues occurred such as changing collection parameters and communication loss that required logging interruptions to correct.
-Beyond the typical issues, the following technical issues were encountered:
+During logging the following issues were encountered: